black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 150
 In your attack function, find the line of code that updates the monsterHealth variable and place it within an if block with a condition that calls the isMonsterHit function.

+# Step 151
+Add an else statement to the first if statement inside your attack() function.
+In the else statement, use the += operator to add the text " You miss." to the end of text.innerText.